kingdonb/kuby_test/README.md

 If both cannot be cached effectively, then many minutes will be wasted every build re-installing Ruby gems and re-compiling native extensions every build.
 Correct configuration of caching avoids this waste that slows our build and does not add value.

+### `tl;dr` copy `.github/workflows/kuby.yml`

+This repo is a [basic rails app](https://twitter.com/searls/status/1245353222425972736) that should serve as a proving ground for implementing the advice that follows.
+If you have a `kuby.rb` file already and have installed the `getkuby/kuby` gem in your Rails app, then you can copy this file into the same path in your git repository and adjust the parameters like Ruby version for your own environment.

+Unless you have everything configured already, there are some steps to make this work on a new repository.

 ### Caching Rubygems Installation

 The `ruby/setup-ruby@v1` action installs Ruby and provides caching of the bundle artifacts (outside of the Docker image.)